Decompositions, factorisations, inverses and equation solvers (dense matrices)

 column vectors.

-The optional argument method
+The optional argument method is either "dc"

-, which specifies the method used for the
+or "std", which specifies the method used for the

 decomposition.
-The divide-and-conquer method (dc
+The divide-and-conquer method (dc) provides

-slightly different results than the standard method (std
+slightly different results than the standard method (std),

 but is considerably faster for large matrices.